Bernard Ukeiwé

 Bernard Ukeiwé (24 June 1953 - 23 July 2008) was a New Caledonian politician and footballer.
 The son of former senator Dick Ukeiwé, he played for the New Caledonia national football team.
 A Kanak, he opposed independence from France.

+As his father withdrew from political life, Bernard Ukeiwé continued his legacy.
+From 2006, he was vice president of the Rassemblement-UMP group.
+In 2007, he was elected deputy to MP Gaël Yanno, and in March 2008 became deputy mayor of Nouméa.
+He died of a heart attack four months later.